rafailpapastamou/cinema-booking-app/README.md

 ## Features

 - User registration and authentication
-- 3 user types (User, Employee, Admin)
+- Three user types: User, Employee, Admin
-- Browse for movies
+- Browse and search for movies
-- Convenient movie ticket booking
+- Convenient movie ticket booking process
-- Ticket sent to the customer's email address
+- Automatic ticket delivery to the customer's email address
-- Employees have access to sold ticket information for each movie
+- Employees have access to detailed customer information for each movie reservation
-- Employees can manage the movie list
+- Efficient management of the movie list by employees
-- Administrative control over user types, including adding or removing employees
+- Administrative control over user types, including employee management
+- Multi-language support: English and Greek

 ## Screenshots